zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

 To create a VCN on Oracle Cloud Infrastructure:

-1)	On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header, click on Set up a network with a wizard.
+1)	On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header, click on ***Set up a network with a wizard***.
     ![](./images/2.1.png " ")

-2)	Select VCN with Internet Connectivity, and then click Start VCN Wizard.
+2)	Select VCN with Internet Connectivity, and then click ***Start VCN Wizard***.
     ![](./images/2.2.png " ")

 3) In this window, fill in the following fields with the information shown below:
+    *NOTE*: Avoid special charcters and spaces in instance names

 * **VCN NAME:**
    TestDriveVCN     (or any other unique name for the VCN)